Skip to main content

 Calling snippets

-Calling cargo run snippets in the meta crate will create a project called interact-rs in the contract main directory, containing auto-generated boilerplate code for building an interactor for the current contract.
+Calling cargo run snippets in the meta crate or sc-meta all snippets in the root crate will create a project called interactor in the contract main directory, containing auto-generated boilerplate code for building an interactor for the current contract.

-An interactor is a small tool, meant for developers to interact with the contract on-chain.
+An interactor is a small tool, meant for developers to interact with the contract on-chain and write system tests.
 Being written in Rust, it is ideal for quick interactions and tinkering, directly from the contract project.
-There will be more documentation in the works on this topic.